BasicsHome and Search

 Home and Search

-1909/10 Valuation RecordsThese records provide a description of each property at around 1910 - 1915, particularly useful if your family lived in a house that has since been demolished and does not feature in the local history book photos.
+The valuation records provide a description of each property at around 1910 - 1915, particularly useful if your family lived in a house that has since been demolished and does not feature in the local history book photos.
+I am grateful to Mark Herber for describing these records in his excellent Ancestral Trails.

-I have included a number of extracts in the Property pages, but ofen have more material: if you are interested in a particular property then please contact me, I will email what I have.
+I have included some information from these records in the Property pages, but ofen have more material: if you are interested in a particular property then please contact me, I will email what I have.

 The following notes give some more information about

-The exercise resulted in the creation of a number of records, of which two key ones have been used in this web site:
+The exercise resulted in the creation of a number of records; two key ones have been used in this website:

 The western section is on map reference XX.4 and has TNA ref IR 121/13/5.